 This unique curriculum gives you plenty of fun and useful experience.
 This is not a formal certificate course.
 Mileage gained on the course can be added to your logbook and signed off by your instructor.

 If you are looking to learn how to sail more generally or to start getting sailing certification, you may want to consider our Start Sailing course which follows the globally-recognized Royal Yachting Association curriculum, providing much more detail on all the essential sailing skills.

 Please bring your own lunch for weekend day courses.
 For weeknight courses, please either eat before joining the boat, bring substantial snacks, or be prepared for a late dinner after sailing.
 Please review the required and recommended items listed for day sailing on our FAQ page here.

 We start and finish each day at Thunderbird Marina on Marine Drive in West Vancouver.
 You will be sent directions specific to your course within 2 weeks of your course start date.

 By Public Transit

-Bus #250 between downtown Vancouver and Horseshoe Bay offers access with a stop at Eagle Harbour Road.
-5 minute walk from the bus stop to the club.
+Bus #250 between downtown Vancouver and Horseshoe Bay offers access with a stop right outside Thunderbird Marina.

-Free parking on the street around the corner from the club lot.
-Please do not park in the club parking lot as it is reserved for members and you will be towed.
+Free parking on the street across the street from the marina lot.
+Please do not park in the marina parking lot as it is reserved for moorage customers and you will be towed.

 Marine Drive is a popular cycle route although does not have much of a shoulder on many parts of the road.
 There are plenty of secure locations to lock your bicycle while sailing.

 You are invited to join the Sea to Sky Sailing Race Team for drop-in sailing on Wednesday nights, big racing events throughout the year, and discounts on any other programs with Sea to Sky Sailing.
-You can also have a change of pace and join us for our in-depth International Yacht Training certification courses, giving you the full arsenal of skills to become a great sailor.
+You can also have a change of pace and join us for our in-depth Royal Yachting Association certification courses, giving you the full arsenal of skills to become a great sailor.